The secluded but beautiful North Cyprus

 Already on the way to Kyrenia we saw fenced areas that are occupied by Turkish military forces.
 The total number of the troops in the island is unclear (estimates vary between 15 000 and 35 000) but when in North Cyprus, the presence of the military can not be missed, and when trekking around Kyrenia we constantly walked into the fences and warning signs of the military zones.
 Don’t get it wrong though; even if the history is distressing and political situation is complicated to say the least, North Cyprus is not by any means a war zone, and traveling there felt really safe and all the people we met were warm and welcoming.

-When in Kyrenia, we decided to use the city as a base for exploring the nearby sights and hiking trails, and for working of course.
-We found two really nice Airbnb places; one close by the city center and another just next to Girne University few kilometers out of town.
+When in Kyrenia, we decided to use the city as a base for exploring the nearby sights and hiking trails.
+We found two really nice Airbnb places; one close to the city center and another just next to Girne American University, few kilometers out of town.
 The latter is no longer available for renting, but was in very beautiful surroundings, basically inside a brand new and fancy hotel area.
-We stayed ten days in Kyrenia and had just enough time to see the city and make some day hikes up in the mountains and to the charming, small mountain villages.
-Unfortunately we couldn’t stay long enough to travel around the whole North Cyprus and see also the more remote areas, archaeological sites and beaches.
-Got to go back some day.
+We stayed ten days in Kyrenia, and had enough time to see the city and make some day hikes up in the mountains and to the charming, small mountain villages.
+During this first visit we didn’t have time to travel around the whole North Cyprus and see also the more remote areas, archaeological sites and beaches that it holds, but we ended up coming back and exploring a bit more the next year.

 Kyrenia / Girne, a lively coastal city and tourism hub